valeriapaolucci/SDM_Brique/README.md

 ## GUI
 We exploited the functionalities of *Swing* in order to provide a Graphical User Interface.
 <br>A menu will show up containing the following buttons:
-- **Single Player**: allowing a single player to compete vs. AI (actually it is not trained, so it basically a random player).
+- **Single Player**: allowing a single player to compete vs. AI (actually it is not trained, so it's basically a random player).
 - **Multiplayer**: allowing two players to compete against each other, alternating their turns.
 - **Settings**: allowing you to set the players' names, your colour in case you choose to play with Single Player mode and the resolution.
 - **Quit**: allowing you to leave the game.